blahosyl/enlightened-publishing/README.md

 The two salient colors chosen for this site are a dark petrol (#9FFFCB)  and a light mint (#004e64).
 These colors represent the arctic night sky and northern lights, respectively.

 Turning to the supporting colors used, white, evocative of the ubiquitous snow in the arctic, is used in the design.
-In the spirit of minimalism and to offset the salience of the 2 main colors, simple, pur white (#FFFFFF) is used.
+In the spirit of minimalism and to offset the salience of the 2 main colors, simple, pure white (#FFFFFF) is used.

 The gray in this color palette has tones of blue-green, reminiscent of ice, and providing a bridge between the two salient colors.